Banging Toolbox

 If you need something for a rush project or just a handy tool for casual use, then you’ll get the most out of this heat gun.

 12.5 amps of power are plenty enough and being able to reach 1000°F on a budget tool is nothing to scoff at.
-Minus the LCD screen, this tool pretty much has you set.
+Minus the LCD screen, this tool pretty much keeps you set.

 What jobs can be done with a heat gun?

-- Work with metal.
+• Work with metal.
 Loosen old and rusted screws or fix car dents with a heat gun.
-Applying heat allows the metal to expand and be easier shaped.
+Applying heat lets the metal expand and be easily shaped.

 And if you’d rather have a tool that can get more things done, here’s a list of another multi-functional tool you can get yourself to partner with your corded heat gun for these tricky jobs.